Welcome to LRNT 526 – Inquiry into Contemporary Issues in Learning Technologies

 About Critical Inquiry

-- Critical analysis.
+- Critical inquiry.
 You will be challenged to ask critical questions about the issues and surrounding research you uncover.
+“Critical” in this context doesn’t have the common everyday meaning of being negative about things, but rather developing an awareness of important social and cultural biases and forces related to technology in education, as well as the ability to identify reliable versus spurious claims and information sources and the underlying ideologies.
 For the resources that are provided, or which you identify in your research, you will discuss and question assumptions, learn more about the background and underlying controversies, and investigate what others are saying about the issues before coming up with your own conclusions.

 - Examples of questions that might be asked in a critical analysis:

 - How are decisions made to implement the technology?
-How is it used at institutions?
+Who is making the decisions, and who is involved or consulted?

 - Describe the technology platform: how is it typically described in the literature, educational press, popular media?
-What technologies does it use?
+What benefits does it promise?
 What is its history?
-What media are or can be incorporated?

 - Describe the developer/provider.
 Are they both the same?
 Who is funding it?
 What is the motivation of the provider?
 What is their background?
 What is their expertise in the relevant field?
 What is their claim to credibility?